TakeUpTech/Projects/README.md

 - Krita - 2D design

 ## Coming soon :
-- Nothing for the moment
+- Missing elements in this page.